Diarqq/weather_project/README.md

 A Django-based weather application that fetches current weather data from OpenWeatherMap API.

+Please write the names of cities in English!

 ## Features

 - 🌤️ Real-time weather data from OpenWeatherMap